nicolaei/master/docs/thesis/source/04_strategies_and_methods.md

 [@ProactiveScan] has done research regarding which interval to choose.
 The longer the interval is, the more time clients will have to send packets that were cued up during the last scan.
 Though these longer intervals will increase the total time of our scan.
+However, the results of the scan should not be effected by the longer scan time.

 ### Smooth scanning group size